Office for National Statistics: Education of statisticians

 The Office for National Statistics collaborates with the University of Southampton in the teaching of an MSc in Official Statistics; the programme has been running since 2003.

 Virtual Microdata Laboratory

 The Virtual Microdata Laboratory (VML) was established in 2004 to allow researchers access to business data.
 It is a secure facility within the Office for National Statistics where both government officials and academic researchers can analyse sensitive, detailed data for statistical purposes.
 The researchers cannot download the data or take any copies out of the laboratory and the results of the analysis is checked for statistical disclosure.

 Office locations

-The ONS has a head office in the city of Newport, Wales, and other offices in 2 Marsham Street in London and Titchfield in Hampshire.
+The ONS head office is in the city of Newport, Wales, and it has other offices in 2 Marsham Street in London, Titchfield in Hampshire, the Darlington Economic Campus in Darlington, Heron House in Manchester, Queen Elizabeth House in Edinburgh and Custom House in Belfast.
 The Family Records Centre in Myddelton Street in Islington, London, moved to the National Archives in Kew in 2008.
 They also have an Archive Storage site located in Christchurch, Dorset.